My Railway Photography

 Grantham Station - departing for the south

 K2 2-6-0 No. 61750 on a local train at the up main line platform, probably in the early 1950s.
 The K2 locos were known as 'Ragtimers'.
 They were the first new locomotive design to be developed by the Great Northern Railway after Nigel Gresley became the company's Locomotive Superintendent in 1911.
 An interesting observation with reference to the disgracefully short 6-year lifespan of the 9F locomotive in a previous photograph is that No. 61750 was in service for more than 41 years!
 The engine has 'COLWICK' painted on its front buffer beam, its home shed from 1935 until 8th January 1950.
 However, the oval plate on the smokebox door bears the code '40F' for Boston, its home shed after that date.
-The single headlamp in front of the chimney indicates that the train is a stopping passenger service.
+The single head lamp carried in front of the chimney indicates that the train is a stopping passenger service.
 The front coach has 'BOSTON' painted on the end.
 So we can probably conclude that this is an 'all stations' service from Boston.

 B12 4-6-0 No. 61553 at the up main line platform.
 The engine is carrying a 35B (Grantham) shedplate.
 It was based at Grantham shed from November 1949 until April 1957.